rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The muscles?
 They work fine.

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
-It has important consequences for our health and our range of motion while living in our blue planet.
+It has important consequences for our health and our range of motion.

 For a developer, this is even more important.
+Why ?
 Developers don't need to get older to have physical problems related to joints, tendons and ligaments:

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  Developers can have any of these problems after some years of coding.